SyneRBI/SIRF-SuperBuild/README.md

 ```
 You probably want to add a similar line (with absolute path) to your .cshrc.

-### Open a terminal and start Gadgetron
+### Open a terminal and start Gadgetron <a name="Start_Gadgetron"></a>

-If you didn't add any of the above statements to your .bashrc or .cshrc, you will have to source env_ccpetmr.* again in this terminal first.
+To be able to use Gadgetron, a Gadgetron client must already be open in another terminal window.
+To do this, open a new terminal window and enter:

 ```
 gadgetron
 ```

+N.B.: If you didn't add any of the above statements to your .bashrc or .cshrc, you will have to source env_ccpetmr.* again in this terminal first.

-### Testing
+### Testing <a name="Testing"></a>

 Tests for the SIRF-SuperBuild are currently the SIRF tests.
 The tests can contain tests from all SuperBuild projects.
 After setting the environment variables and starting Gadgetron, you can run tests as: